Lose weight by balancing your intestinal flora…

 Studies have shown that people who eat at least three servings of yogurt a week tend to have decreased hunger and a lower waist-to-hip circumference as well as improvements in blood lipids and better preservation of muscle mass.

 Helpful: I recommend White Mountain Bulgarian yogurt, available at WhiteMountainFoods.com.
-It contains up to 90 billion organisms per serving (much more than a typical supermarket brand).

 • Kimchi, a Korean side dish that’s a potent prebiotic.
 It’s made of pickled cabbage and spices and also contains kochukaru, crushed red chili pepper, which has fat-burning effects.
 It’s best to have kimchi (available in Asian markets and online) at least three to four times a week.